john-guo/columnpaste/README.md

 Select multiline content and press ctrl+c to copy, then select one line or multiline with column mode and press ctrl+alt+v to paste.

+### 0.0.7
+fix an issue that if a text contains '$' that the vscode will treat it as a variable then it cannot be paste successfully(see [this issue](https://github.com/john-guo/columnpaste/issues/6)).
+Thanks to [Draught3d](https://github.com/Draught3d).

 ### 0.0.6
 add a new paste command(ctrl+shfit+v) for vertial alignment.
 Thanks to [icetbr](https://github.com/icetbr)